-'''

-GP3(P, V3, t): Quality repair costs low enough \forallQ:REAL [state(\gamma, t) |= quality_repair_cost(P, Q)] \Rightarrow Q \leq V3
+GP3(P, V3, t): Quality repair costs low enough $\forall Q$ :REAL [state( $\gamma$ , t) |= quality\repair\cost(P, Q)] $\Rightarrow Q \le V3$

-'''

 After having generated all options in RQSM, selection knowledge is used to select one of the available options.
 In this paper, such selection knowledge is not further addressed.
-The output of RQSM is, however, of the form selected_basic_refinement_set(RS) where RS is a name for a requirements set.
-The elements within this set are defined as follows: in_selected_basic_refinement_set(R, RS) where R is a requirement, as the ones shown above, and RS is the selected basic refinement set.
+The output of RQSM is, however, of the form selected\basic\refinement\set(RS) where RS is a name for a requirements set.
+The elements within this set are defined as follows: in\selected\basic\refinement\set(R, RS) where R is a requirement, as the ones shown above, and RS is the selected basic refinement set.

-6 DODM: CONSTRUCTING DESIGN OBJECTS
+6 DODM: Constructing Design Objects

 As stated in Section 2, DODM contains a library of templates for (parts of) design objects which are known to satisfy certain requirements (of the form as specified in the last paragraph of the previous section).
 For the case study, the DODM library contains two templates.
-One of those is a template in which a mass production system is used to produce goods.
+One of those is a template which in а mass production system is used to produce goods.
 Such a system produces goods at reasonable production costs but at high quality repair costs.
 The template for mass production includes a group of production workers (e.g. a production worker for attaching a wheel to a car).
 The mass production template also contains a quality repair department of considerable size with quality repair worker roles.